-These default URLs are unhelpful from a user experience (UX) and search engine optimization (SEO) perspective.
-Instead, most users will want to use the “Permalinks Settings,” screen (found within the “Settings,” menu) to select another option, such as post name, which will result in more readable, keyword-rich URLs.
+Most users will want to use the “Permalinks Settings” screen (found within the WordPress Dashboard “Settings” menu) to select another option, such as post name, which will result in more readable, keyword-rich URLs.
 These different permalink WordPress settings make it easy to develop a unique WordPress URL structure.

 Day and name: http://mycoolblog.com/2019/04/01/sample-post/